jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 them.

 Testing.
 It is easier to test data.
 Can you make a program that makes this?
 [Clojure map version]  Yeah.
 Can you make a program that makes one of these?
 [Java API version]

 Yeah.
-OK.  and the other problem is your typical Java program has two to three orders of magnitude more of that.
+OK.
+And the other problem is your typical Java program has two to three orders of magnitude more of that.
 More of this [Java API slide].
 Right?
-100 classes, to a couple hundred.
+100 classes, a couple hundred.
 How many people have programs with more than a thousand classes?
 Yeah.
 That is a party!

 [Time 0:54:03]